 Looking after your detector

 Hopefully, you’ll never hear your smoke alarm.
 The exception to this is when you test it, which should be done (as a minimum) a couple of times a year.

 Smoke alarms don’t like dust.
-It’s worth attaching the soft brush to your vacuum cleaner and giving them an occasional quick dust.
+A soft brush and your vacuum cleaner resolve this, without fuss.
 If you’re decorating or creating large levels of dust it’s worth, temporarily placing a bag over the unit.
 This will help protect it.

 What about Carbon Monoxide (CO) detectors?

 Installing a Carbon Monoxide detector is a must for most homes.
 There are benefits to having one device that does everything.
 However, if an alarm sounds you want to know instantly whether it’s CO or a fire.